roopaselvans/TwakToCodingTest/README.md

 - All the use cases mentioned in the required is been implemented except BONUS 3
+- Used ConstraintLayout in UserDetail Screen, used Compose Paging and other things in User List screen.
 - On NO Internet have provided toast and indicator in last list item with retry option.
 - Written unit test and Android Unit test for model and classes which has more functionalities, for simple classes left these unit test.
 Used Mockito, Mockk for mocking in unit test cases.